-Artist Comments: A moonset is when the moon is full and dips just below the western horizon near dawn.
+The definition of a moonset is when the moon is full and dips just below the western horizon near dawn.
 Ever since man first looked up at the stars, he has been fascinated by the big sphere that hangs in the night sky above us and this particular artist is no exception.
 My favorite time to take a walk is in the late evening just before turning in for the night.
 I absolutely love looking up into the night sky and seeing the stars and the moon on a cloudless or almost cloudless night.

 FYI…Did you know the common belief the moon has a dark side is a myth?
 The truth is both sides of the Moon see the same amount of sunlight.
 The Moon rotates around on its own axis about once every 27 days.
 This is approximately the same amount of time it takes to orbit the Earth which means the same side is always facing the Earth.
 Astronomers call this phenomenon “synchronous rotation.”
 Only about 59% of the moon is ever visible to Earth over the course of an entire orbit.
 The rest of the 41% — the part many call “dark” — is the part we never ever get to see from Earth.
 The “far side” of the Moon has only been seen by the human eye from a spacecraft.

-Size: 18″ x 24″ Support: Gallery wrap stretched canvas Description: A rendition of mans first step onto the lunar surface.
-This painting did not require a frame as the image extended all the way around the sides of the painting.
+Size: 18″ x 24″ Support: Gallery wrap stretched canvas Description: A rendition of man’s first step onto the surface of earth’s moon.

 This painting depicts the historic event of man’s first walk on the moon.
 It is one of two custom paintings commissioned by an art collector living in Japan.
 The other painting is “Land Rover Tracks of Mars.”

 Man first stepped on the moon July 20, 1969.
 The iconic footprint depicts the infamous day when Neil Armstrong first put his left foot on the rocky Moon surface.
 The Apollo 11 crew had taken TV cameras with them and this meant people all over the world could watch when it happened.
 You can read more about this historic event at NASA’s web site: Apollo 11 – First Footprint on the Moon.